2 LED Flasher Light Using IC 555 - Electronics circuits Hookup - Made Easy

 Adjusting the Flashing Rate

 The flashing rate of the LEDs can be adjusted by changing the values of the resistors and capacitors.
-For example, increasing the value of the capacitor will slow down the flashing rate, while decreasing it will speed it up.
-Similarly, changing the resistor values will also affect the timing.
+For example, increasing the value of the capacitor C1 will slow down the flashing rate, while decreasing it will speed it up.
+Similarly, changing the resistor values of the resistor R2 will also affect the timing.

 Applications